DominicNohYah/ERWeb-CICY/wp-content/plugins/custom-sidebars/readme.txt

 5. screenshot-5.png The sidebar sb1 has replace the sidebar footer 1 in the front-end.

 == Changelog ==

+= 1.3 =
+*		Fixed: A lot of warnings with the PHP debug mode on
+*		Improved: Styles to make them compatible with WP 3.6
+*		Fixed: Creation of sidebars from the custom sidebars option
+*		Fixed: Missing loading icons in the admin area

 = 1.2 =
 *       Fixed: Searches with no results shows default sidebar.